-• To be consistent with the state's cleanup rules in Chapter 173-340 WAC, changed the thresholds for when spills or overfills of petroleum or hazardous substances resulting in releases to the environment must be reported to Ecology and cleaned up under the cleanup rules.
-Only spills or overfills resulting in releases that may pose a threat to human health or the environment must be reported and cleaned up under the cleanup rules.
+• To be consistent with the state's cleanup rules in Chapter 173-340 WAC, clarified that any spill or overfill that may pose a threat to human health or the environment must be reported and cleaned up under the state's cleanup rules, not just those spills and overfills exceeding the specified volumetric thresholds.
 Other spills and overfills only need to be reported if they are not contained and cleaned up as specified within 24 hours.